 Well worth a close look.

-Mazda’s compact SUV, the CX-5, has long been a favourite around here, and the latest version continues in fine form.
+Mazda’s entrant into this category, the CX-5, has long been a favorite around here, and the latest version continues in fine form.

 Its interior space, usability and quality are all first class and with a raft of engines and drivetrain choices, there’s something to suit most budgets.